SliceCut/intuji-assignment/README.md

 ## Intuji Google management sytem
-This project is about event mangement system where use will connect to google calender anytime and mangement their events like create, view and delete.
+This project is about event mangement system where user will connect to google calender anytime and mangement their events like create, view and delete.

 ## Technologies
 - PHP